k-wal/modus-operandi/readme.md

 Reddit API is used to scrape information from subreddits about drugs.
 In addition to thread title and comments, upvotes are per thread/comment are stored.

 To compare online results with real-life data, data collected by the Trimbos institute is used.
 This data has been combined from annual reports released by the Trimbos institute, where number of occurrences of drugs in lab tests is released for 5 frequent drugs (2C-B, 3-MMC, 4-MMC, 4-FA, and 4-FMA).

-Source files for data collection can be found in scrapers/forums.
-All datasets are present in corpus/forums and corpus/trimbos.

 ### Data Aggregation